 Antimicrobial resistance (AMR) develops when bacteria, fungi, or viruses are exposed to antibiotics, antifungals, or antivirals.
 As a result, the antimicrobials become ineffective and infections may persist.

 Mission of AMR Insights

-Our mission is to educate, inform and connect professionals to make the world free of AMR.
+Our mission is to inform, educate and connect professionals to make the world free from AMR.

 Workshop aiming to bring together relevant stakeholders organized by the ECMM Society Office & Organisation.